Thibau Nys

 Thibau Nys (born 12 November 2002) is a Belgian cyclo-cross and road cyclist, who currently rides for UCI WorldTeam on the road and for UCI Cyclo-cross team in cyclo-cross.

+Career

 Nys is the son of Sven Nys, one of the most successful cyclo-cross riders of all time.

 Nys has followed in his father's footsteps and has started cyclo-cross from an early age on.
 He has already obtained three Belgian and one European cyclo-cross title in the youth categories.
 On 2 February 2020, he won the men's junior title at the 2020 UCI Cyclo-cross World Championships.
 On 11 September 2021, he added the men's U23 European Road Race Championships in Trento.
 As an Elite rider in the 2024/2025 season, Nys took his first European Championship and Belgium National title.

+In March 2026, Nys underwent knee surgery, and missed the spring classics.
+He returned to racing at GP Gippengen, finishing fourth.
+Nys raced the Tour de Suisse, and the Belgian National Road Race Championships, finishing fifth in the latter.
+He was selected for the Vuelta a España.